onc-healthit/api-resource-guide/docs/g10-criterion.md

 ### Secure Connection
 ???+ quote "**Regulation text at § 170.315(g)(10)(iv)(A)**"
     (iv) Secure connection.
 (A) Establish a secure and trusted connection with an application that requests data for patient and user scopes in accordance with the implementation specifications adopted in § 170.215(b)(1) and (c).
-(B) Establish a secure and trusted connection with an application that requests data for system scopes in accordance with the implementation specification adopted in § 170.215(d).

 <!-- $ref{g-10:CCG["Paragraph (g)(10)(iv) Secure connection"], tabbed} -->
 ??? quote "*Clarifications included in the (g)(10) CCG that apply to paragraph § 170.315(g)(10)(iv)*"